Brighter-bits/AdventOfCode2024/ReadME.md

 Another path finding one, this time however, I think I'll be able to use flood fill.
 Which should be useful for getting around the gaps.

 Flood fill worked perfectly, for both parts, I feel so cool.
 Now, BACK TO DAY 16!

+# Day 19

+Looks quite simple, I can just brute force it, truncating the string each time until I find an exact match

+It's not working, it keeps giving me 170, I need to find a different solution.

+Nevermind, it works